Qingtao-Cao/obix/CODING_GUIDELINES.md

 ## Comparisons

 Comparisons in C can be tricky.
-As such, please always compare the result of a function with it's return type in conditionals and branches.
-The use of terse expressions in conditionals is encouraged but only if it does not complicate readability of the expression.
+As such, always compare the result of a function with its return type in conditionals and branches.
+The use of terse expressions in conditionals is encouraged, but only if it does not complicate readability of the expression.

 * Please always compare pointer types with NULL, another pointer type, or use the logical NOT operator `!`